 Tiny Gushes Over T.I., Thanking Him For ‘Special’ Moment Onstage: He Surprised Me

-Tiny couldn’t stop thanking husband T.I. after he surprised her at her Zscape concert with baby Heiress Diana.
-She thinks that T.I.’s the sweetest guy in the world after this incredible gesture, and had to tell all her fans on Instagram about it!
+Tiny couldn’t stop thanking husband T.I. after he surprised her at her Xscape concert with baby Heiress.
+She thinks that T.I.’s the sweetest guy in the world after this incredible gesture, and had to tell all her fans about it!

 Xscape reuniting and performing at the Essence Festival in Detroit is one of the most important events of Tiny‘s life.
 She’s been working incredibly hard with her bandmates to make this reunion a reality, and it finally happened!
 Husband T.I., 36, decided to make the show extra sweet by showing up to the concert with their one-year-old daughter, Heiress, to join Tiny, 41, onstage, and the gesture totally moved her.
 Though Tiny and T.I. have been on the outs for awhile, it certainly seems like their relationship is on the mend!
 Just look at the emotional post Tiny wrote about T.I. on Instagram: